DiamondLightSource/httomo/docs/source/howto/process_lists/save_results/save_results.rst

 Saving intermediate files
 +++++++++++++++++++++++++

-As explained in :ref:`httomo-saving`, by default, HTTomo will *not* write the output of a method to a file unless under certain conditions (please see the link for a description of these file-saving conditions).
+HTTomo, by default, will *not* write the output of a method to a file unless under certain conditions (please see more in :ref:`httomo-saving`).

 HTTomo can be informed to write or not write the output of a method to a file with the :code:`save_result` parameter.
-Its value is a boolean, so either :code:`True` or :code:`False` are valid values for it.
+Its value is a boolean, so either :code:`true` or :code:`false` are valid values for it.

 Example 1: save output of a specific method
 ###########################################

 Suppose we wanted to save the output of the normalisation function :code:`normalize`.
-Then we should add :code:`save_result: True` to the list of the function parameters, but NOT the method's parameters:
+Then we should add :code:`save_result: true` to the list of the function parameters, but NOT the method's parameters:

 .. code-block:: yaml
   :emphasize-lines: 8